 Why?
 Because it’s your money – not ours.
 However, when the time is right (and if you ask) we’ll offer our take.
 The idea is to ALWAYS maximize objectivity when completing financial plans.

 Our methodology states that the completion of all financial courses and financial plans should be totally isolated from any form of advisor compensation which might be earned from solicitation or financial plan implementation.
 In other words, our planning services are consciously paid by the client, almost always by personal check and never from an account held by the advisor.
 This process is precisely the way one pays their CPA or attorney or simply an invoice for the services rendered.
-Please book a free 10-min call or ideally attend a local workshop for more information.

 During the planning development stage, there are 2 ways we can work together: